JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/geometry/intersect_sphere_sphere.rst

 Description
 -----------

-This node returns some information about the intersection of the two input spheres.
+This node returns the intersection circle of the two input spheres.
+A sphere intersects another sphere in a circle, the node returns the radius, normal and center of the the intersection circle.

 .. image:: images/intersect_sphere_sphere_node.png
    :width: 160pt